 The science behind PIXAR

 According to my source (namely my biased personal opinion), many movie freaks are likely to look down on animated movies.
 I’m sure of that because I was one of them until I went to a special exhibition in Sapporo.
-The title of the exhibition is “The Science behind PIXAR” that is about the movie production of PIXAR.
+The title of the exhibition is “The Science Behind PIXAR” that is about the movie production of PIXAR.
 The exhibition started from the US, went to some cities in Canada, and finally came to Japan.
 You may still believe that it is only dramas played by real actors that can move you, but CG animation is also very dramatic.
-If you know human struggling behind the scene, you will be moved by animated movies as well.
+If you know background stories of people struggling behind the scene, you will be moved by animated movies as well.

 Moving human dramas behind CG animation

 In the exhibition, we can see many short videos where PIXAR engineers talk about what they’re doing.
 All of them are saying the same thing: CG animation is the fusion of art and science.
 After looking around the exhibition, I was all convinced by the words.
 Let me share some examples here.

 CG animation technologies in “A Bug’s Life” and “Brave”

 Have you watched “A Bug’s Life” released in 1998?
 One of the biggest challenges for the PIXAR engineers at that time was how to realistically express the leaves of grass seen from bugs.
 As a solution, they use many quadratic functions to create various curves of grass blades.
 Studying math seems to be useful every so often.